canonical/dns-operators/docs/explanation/charm-architecture.md

 postgresql:upgrade              postgresql:upgrade                  upgrade            peer
 ```

-You can here observe that the DNS policy charm is a subordinate one: it will be deployed on the same machine as the Bind charm as soon as it is related to it.
+You can here observe that the DNS policy charm is a subordinate one: It will be deployed on the same machine as the Bind charm as soon as it is integrated to it.